Asylum Lawyers in New Jersey, Union City, and Bergen County

 Practicing since 1987, The Law Offices of Lloyd E. Bennett, Esq., P.C. has the resources, knowledge, and skills necessary to achieve your goals.
 Our immigration lawyer in New Jersey has helped over 10,000 immigrants with their immigration matters.
-We are committed to providing you with thorough and detail-oriented legal services, and we promise to begin working on your case to achieve those goals as quickly as possible.
+We are committed to providing you with thorough and detail-oriented legal services, and we promise to begin working on your asylum case to achieve those goals as quickly as possible.
 We will always respond to your questions or concerns.
 In addition, we will keep you informed and educated about your case every step of the way.

 People who are unable or unwilling to return to their country of last residence fall into the category of refugees or political asylum seekers.
 People normally seek asylum or refugee status because of past persecution, or because they have reason to fear that there will be future persecution from their government or groups that the government is unable or unwilling to control.
 If you are currently outside the United States, then you would seek refugee protection.
 If you are already in the U.S., then you would seek asylum.